-Take a tour of the renowned Fabrica de Tabacos Francisco Donatien cigar factory in Pinar del Rio, which rolls out some of Cuba’s finest: the Trinidad, Cohiba & Vegeros brands.
+Take a tour of the renowned Fabrica de Tabacos Francisco Donatien Cuban cigar factory in Pinar del Rio, which rolls out some of Cuba’s finest: the Trinidad, Cohiba & Vegeros brands.

 Each person is required to meet the quota of 100-140 cigars a day, depending on the type.
 Some cigars are smaller, thinner, easier & faster to produce than the more characteristic, fatter rolls.

 There’s a monthly roster that determines who rolls what.
 But before you can even get onto the permanent payroll, you need to undergo 9 months of cigar-rolling training!
 Intense, right?!

 There are about 4 layers of tobacco leaves to roll before a smoother leaf is applied as the outer layer, giving the cigar that fine, iron press finish.

 Then it’s put into a kind of quality control testing machine that checks the breathability/air-intake – you don’t want the cigar to be too tight or too loose.

-For some reason, you buy your CUC$5 entrance ticket from the cigar shop across the road.
+For some reason, you buy your 5 CUC / $5.00 entrance ticket from the cigar shop across the road.